-Sullivan Medallion Award winner Josh Nadzam came by his passion for helping others naturally—because others helped him when he needed it the most.
+Sullivan Award recipient Josh Nadzam came by his passion for helping others naturally—because others helped him when he needed it the most.

 A 2011 graduate of the University of Kentucky (UK), Nadzam survived a hardscrabble life in poverty-stricken, drug-infested housing projects near Pittsburgh.
-Now the driving force behind On the Move Art Studio in Lexington, the changemaker returns as a facilitator for the Sullivan Foundation’s upcoming Spring Ignite Retreat in Raleigh, N.C., to be held April 5-7.
+Now he’s a driving force for positive change, an experienced social entrepreneur – he cofounded On the Move Art Studioin Lexington, Ky. – and an in-demand speaker and consultant.
+He’s also returning as a coach for the Sullivan Foundation’s upcoming Fall 2022 Ignite Retreat, taking place Oct.
+7-10 in Black Mountain, N.C.

 As Nadzam explained to Kentucky author Steve Flairty of the online newspaper KYForward.com, he was raised by a single mom who “worked inconsistent hours at miserable jobs and inconvenient times just to ensure we could have food on the table and a roof over our heads.
 Things got so bad that my mother had to save up money to declare bankruptcy.
 Through her hard work and the assistance of various governmental programs, we managed to scrape by as we clawed our way through life.”